nathanielshak/advancedprogramming/Projects/README.md

 Wonderful, now you have the basic workflow to run your file in place!!
 We will use `python hangman.py` to run your file every time we make a change to it.

-~Mega Celebration!!~  :tada: :tada: :tada: :tada:
+:tada: :tada: :tada: :tada:  Mega Celebration!!  :tada: :tada: :tada: :tada:

 To see how your file should like at the end of this chapter, see [hangman1](hangman1.py)